WAIFS AND UNSUNG HEROES;

 is required to discern the Waif's emotional state, so we can determine

 our own.
-When our Waif Lover is sad, so are we.
+When our Waif Lover is sad, so must

-The only way to flee the heavy darkness of her despair and not
+we be.
+The only way to flee the heavy darkness of her despair

 whatever has prompted her bad mood--so that we